 Martin Peers, The Information on the launch of Threads

-- Artifact – launched about one year ago, the app is getting updated with new innovative features at an impressive speed, from AI summaries to better use for local communities and even giving people the option to mark titles as clickbait and suggest new titles.
+- Artifact – launched in early 2023, the app is getting updated with new innovative features at an impressive speed, from artificial intelligence summaries to better use for local communities and even giving people the option to mark titles as clickbait.

-👍 Gabriela Campbell from Ac2tality and Julie Lelievre from Le Monde will dive into use of Social Platform at #DGS23
+👍 Julie Lelièvre from Le Monde will dive into the use of Social Platforms for audience engagement at #DGS23.

 As Microsoft and Google make emailing magically easy by helping you write, answer and sort emails, the inbox will be a more indispensable content destination and repository.Jim VandeHei, Axios

-In our work at Twipe we study the value of newsletters for increasing retention and work together with publishers to analyse the effect of JAMES automated and personalised newsletters on their digital success.
+At Twipe we study the value of email newsletters for increasing reader retention; we work together with news publishers to analyse the effect of JAMES (newsletter automation and personalization using machine learning) on their digital success.

-So far publishers like Advance Local, Atlanta Journal Constitution, Daily Mail or NRC have seen success using Twipe’s JAMES AI to automate various types of newsletters including:
+News publishers like Advance Local, Atlanta Journal-Constitution, Daily Mail and NRC have seen success using Twipe’s JAMES artificial intelligence / machine learning technology to automate various types of newsletters, including:

-- Daily Briefings – with most popular being at 7AM or 9PM, but also some successful automated and personalised lunch newsletters.
+- Daily Briefings – with most popular being at 7am or 9pm, but also some successful automated and personalized lunch newsletters.

-- Weekly Overviews – a very loved format sent on Friday evening or Sunday with a selection of personalised articles not yet read from the past week.
+- Weekly Overviews – an appreciated format sent on Friday evenings or Sundays with a selection of personalized articles not yet read from the past week.

-- Monthly Digests – selection of personalised relevant articles from a broader pool of content to further boost engagement.
+- Monthly Digests – a selection of personalized relevant articles from a broader pool of content to further boost reader engagement.

-📧 Finish regional publisher Keskisuomalinen won 1st place at the INMA Awards for their used of JAMES personalised newsletters to retain subscribers.
-Meet Kirsi Hakanieimi, CDO at Keskisuomalainen at #DGS23.
+📧 Finnish regional publisher Keskisuomalainen won 1st place at the INMA Awards for their used of JAMES personalised newsletters to retain subscribers.
+Meet Kirsi Hakaniemi, CDO at Keskisuomalainen at #DGS23.

-In his speech at the INMA World Congress, Nicholas Thomson, CEO at The Atlantic identified Audio as one of the key technologies publishers should build on.
-With Amazon further investing in boosting Alexa with new AI capabilities the smart speakers growth will be a catalyst for the continued adoption of audio content.
-We are excited to be working with Nick’s team to prepare an intervention during #DGS23.
+In his speech at the INMA World Congress, Nicholas Thompson, CEO at The Atlantic identified audio as one of the key technologies in the future of news that publishers should build on.
+With Amazon further investing in boosting Alexa with new artificial intelligence capabilities, the smart speaker’s growth will be a catalyst for the continued adoption of audio content.
+We are excited to be working with Nicholas’ team to prepare an intervention during #DGS23.

 🎧 NRC Audio is an audio app launched by Dutch publisher NRC in 2020.
-The case was presented at last year’s Twipe Summit in London and was covered by WNIP.
-Meet the NRC team this year at #DGS23 to find out how the product evolved.
+The case was presented at last year’s Twipe Digital Growth Summit in London, and was covered by WNIP.
+Meet the NRC team this year at #DGS23 to find out how the product has evolved.

-This year we have seen and acceleration of the migration from print to digital.
-Companies like Berlingske and AJC have formally announced they will stop print while others like Alabama Media Group have already taken the bold step and introduced The Lede as an alternative, a new digital only edition built on Twipe’s NextGen platform.
+In 2023 we have seen the acceleration of the migration from print to digital.
+For example, news publishers such as Berlingske and Atlanta Journal-Constitution have formally announced to stop print.
+Then you have news publisher Alabama Media Group that has already taken the bold step and introduced The Lede as an alternative, a new digital only edition built on Twipe’s NextGen platform.

-Canada’s La Presse became the first major daily title in the world to replace its weekday print editions with a profitable digital version in 2016.
-Vice President of Strategy and Digital Products, Jean-Marc de Jonghe, will share his insights into this move at the upcoming Digital Growth Summit.
+Canada’s La Presse became the first major daily title in the world to replace its weekday print editions with a profitable digital version back in 2016.
+Vice President of Strategy and Digital Products, Jean-Marc de Jonghe, will share his insights of this move at the upcoming Digital Growth Summit.

-In this context, the mobile apps will become an even more key product in the portfolio of news publishers and different companies will have different app strategies.
-In research among customers of our app platforms we have see a 50-50% split between publishers aiming for hybrid, all-in-one apps vs companies that will keep separated single-purpose apps.
+In research among customers of our app platforms, we have seen a 50-50 split between news publishers aiming for a hybrid, all-in-one apps vs news publishers that will keep single-purpose apps separated.

-📱 Hear from Emmanuel Alix about L’Equipe hybrid app strategy and from Gregor Zoller about SWMH decision to keep apps separated.
+📱 Hear from Emmanuel Alix about L’Equipe‘s hybrid app strategy, and from Gregor Zoller about SWMH‘s decision to keep apps separated.
 Join #DGS23 in Brussels on September 26th.

-Augmented Reality (AR) and Virtual Reality (VR) are set to change the way we consume news.
+Augmented Reality (AR) and Virtual Reality (VR) are set to change the way we consume news and have an impact on shaping the future of news.
 With the recent launch of devices like Apple’s Vision Pro, the possibilities for immersive, interactive news experiences are expanding.
-While still in its early stages, AR/VR in news offers exciting opportunities for innovation.
+While still in its early stages, augmented reality / virtual reality in news offers exciting opportunities for innovation.

-Following an interactive hand-on session built in the Metaverse at last year’s Summit in London, this year we will delve into the potential of these technologies and how publishers can prepare for this new frontier.
+Following an interactive hands-on session built in the Metaverse at last year’s Digital Growth Summit in London, this year we will delve into the potential of these technologies and how news publishers can start to leverage it.

 The Digital Growth Summit will be a deep dive into these topics and more, offering insights, discussions and strategies for navigating the rapidly evolving digital news landscape.
 Stay tuned for more posts in this series as we explore each topic in more detail.